dgerabagi/data-curation-environment/prompt.md

 | [ 4/4 Responses Complete ]           [ View Responses ]              |
 +----------------------------------------------------------------------+
 ```
-*   **Header:** The "Sort" button is now co-located with the TPS metric.
+*   **Header:** The "Sort" button is co-located with the TPS metric.
 A master elapsed timer is on the far right.
 *   **Per-Response:**
     *   Stop/Regen buttons are on the same row as the status.
     *   A "Time to First Token" (TTFT) or other phase timer is displayed.
 *   **Footer:** Appears only when generation is complete.
 Shows a completion counter and the button to navigate to the new cycle.

-## 4. Technical Implementation Plan (C63 Revision)
+## 4. Technical Implementation Plan (C68 Revision)

 1.  **IPC (`channels.type.ts`):** The `GenerationProgress` interface will be updated to include timing information, such as `startTime`, `firstTokenTime`, and `endTime` (as timestamps).

-2.  **Backend (`llm.service.ts`):**
-    *   The `generateBatch` method will be updated to record timestamps at each stage of the streaming process and include them in the `UpdateGenerationProgress` payload.
+2.  **Backend (`llm.service.ts`):** The `generateBatch` method will be updated to record timestamps at each stage of the streaming process and include them in the `UpdateGenerationProgress` payload.
+The `AbortController` will be used to make the "Stop" functionality work.
 3.  **Frontend (`GenerationProgressDisplay.tsx` & `view.scss`):**
-    *   **Layout:** The JSX will be refactored to move the "Sort," "Stop," and "Regenerate" buttons to their new locations.
+    *   **Layout:** The JSX will be refactored to move the buttons to their new locations.
 All buttons will receive a consistent style class.
     *   **Timer Logic:** The component will receive the timestamps from the backend.
 A `useEffect` hook with a `setInterval` will be used to calculate and display the main elapsed timer.
-Other timers (like TTFT) will be calculated and displayed once the relevant timestamps are received.
     *   **Completion State:** The component will receive an `isGenerationComplete` prop.
 When true, it will render the new footer with the completion counter and the "View Responses" button.
+    *   **Sorting Logic:** A new state `sortMode: 'default' | 'total' | 'response'` will be added.
+The sort button will cycle through these values.
+A `useMemo` hook will re-sort the `progressData` array based on the active `sortMode`.
+    *   **Color-Coding:** Spans with specific classes will be added around the token count text elements for individual styling.

-4.  **Frontend (`view.tsx`):**
-    *   The message handler for `SendBatchGenerationComplete` will no longer trigger navigation.
+4.  **Frontend (`view.tsx`):** The message handler for `SendBatchGenerationComplete` will no longer trigger navigation.
 Instead, it will set an `isGenerationComplete` state variable to `true`.
-    *   A new handler function for the "View Responses" button will be created.
-This function will be passed as a prop to `GenerationProgressDisplay` and will contain the logic to navigate to the new cycle.
+A new handler function for the "View Responses" button will be created to handle the navigation.
 </file_artifact>

 <file path="src/Artifacts/A149.
 Local LLM Integration Plan.md">